CELTA Courses Austin, Texas

 The CELTA is the most widely recognized TESL/TEFL certificate in the world.
 It is an initial certificate, typically for people with their BAs but also for people with advanced degrees that are not English teaching degrees.
 The CELTA is highly regarded around the world because of its high standards and rigorous assessments.
 It is one of the few ESL certificate programs that involves practice teaching.

 CELTA caters for a wide range of people.
 Maybe you've been teaching for a few years and would like to get a qualification.
-Recent university graduates, people wanting to change job and try something else, travelers abroad wanting to combine getting a teaching qualification with living in a foreign country.
-These are all people who enroll on CELTA courses.
+Recent university graduates, people wanting to change job and try something else, travellers abroad wanting to combine getting a teaching qualification with living in a foreign country.
+These are all people who enrol on CELTA courses.

 If English isn't your first language this doesn't pose a problem as long as you can demonstrate that you "have an awareness of the language and a competence in both written and spoken English which will enable you to undertake the course and prepare for teaching a range of levels" (Cambridge guidelines) - see Entry Criteria.